Data-driven discovery of dynamical models in biology: A unifying framework for data-driven methods in biological dynamical systems

 where $\mathrm{A} = \mathrm{V} \Lambda \mathrm{V}^{-1}$, $\Lambda$ contains the eigenvalues $\lambda_i$, and $\mathrm{V}$ the eigenvectors $v_i$.
 Transforming to the eigenvector coordinates $\mathrm{z} = \mathrm{V}^{-1} X$ decouples the dynamics:

 so each mode evolves independently.
 The real parts of $\lambda_i$ determine stability; imaginary parts set oscillation frequencies.

-\refstepcounter{infobox} Most biological systems are nonlinear and cannot be diagonalized in this way.
+Most biological systems are nonlinear and cannot be diagonalized in this way.
 However, Koopman operator theory offers a unifying perspective: any nonlinear system can be recast as a linear system in a (possibly infinite-dimensional or Hilbert) space of observables.
 Originally developed by Koopman and von Neumann in the 1930s~\cite{Koopman1931,Koopman1932}, this approach defines functions $g(X)$ whose evolution is governed by a linear operator $\mathcal{K}$:

 If a finite set of observables captures all relevant dynamics, we can apply the same eigen-analysis as for a purely linear system.
 The central challenge for data-driven approaches is to discover such observables automatically from data.
-Figure~\ref{fig:koopmantheory}a illustrates this transformation in schematic form, and Fig.~\ref{fig:koopmantheory}b highlights how many modern algorithms can be interpreted as finite-dimensional approximations to $\mathcal{K}$ (for examples see Info~Box~\ref{box:koopman_example}).
+Figure~\ref{fig:koopmantheory} illustrates this transformation in schematic form, and highlights how many modern algorithms can be interpreted as finite-dimensional approximations to $\mathcal{K}$ (for examples see~\ref{box:koopman_example}).